Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-Our algorithm \textbf{FindShortcut} uses two separate subroutines: \begin{itemize} \item \textbf{Core:} This subroutine finds a good-quality shortcut with respect to at least a constant fraction of the parts.
-As a prerequisite, we must compute and fix a tree $T$ with depth $D$ such there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
-Note that we only assume its existence.
+Our algorithm \FnName{FindShortcut} uses two separate subroutines: \begin{itemize} \item \textbf{Core:} This subroutine finds a good-quality shortcut with respect to at least a constant fraction of the parts.
+As a prerequisite, we assume we constructed a tree $T$ with depth $O(D)$ such there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
+Note that we only assume the tree-restricted shortcut's existence.

-\begin{lemma} \global \StateLemmaCore{ Let $T$ be a spanning tree with depth $D$ and assume there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
-The subroutine \FnName{CoreFast} finds a $T$-restricted shortcut $\mathcal{H'} = ( H'_i )_{i=1}^N$ with the following properties: \begin{enumRomanVert} \item The congestion of $\mathcal{H'}$ is at most $8c$ with high probability. \item There exists a subset of parts $\mathcal{P}' \subseteq \mathcal{P}$ with size at least $|\mathcal{P'}| \ge \frac{N}{2}$ such that the shortcut subgraphs corresponding to parts in $\mathcal{P'}$ have block parameter $3b$. \end{enumRomanVert} The subroutine takes $O(D\log n + c)$ CONGEST rounds to execute.
-Upon completion, each node knows for each of its incident edges which parts are they assigned to in $\mathcal{H'}$. }\StateLemmaCore \end{lemma} We divide out the exposition of the core subroutine in two versions: a deterministic and simper \FnName{CoreSlow} requiring $O(D\cdot c)$ rounds; and a randomized \FnName{CoreFast} requiring $O(D\log n + c)$ rounds.
+\begin{lemma} \global \StateLemmaCore{ Let $T$ be a spanning tree with depth $O(D)$ and assume there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
+The subroutine \FnName{CoreFast} finds a $T$-restricted shortcut $\mathcal{H'} = ( H'_i )_{i=1}^N$ with the following properties: \begin{enumerate} \item The congestion of $\mathcal{H'}$ is at most $8c$ with high probability. \item There exists a subset of parts $\mathcal{P}' \subseteq \mathcal{P}$ with size at least $|\mathcal{P'}| \ge \frac{|\mc{P}|}{2}$ such that each part in $\mc{P}'$ has at most $3b$ block components. \end{enumerate} The subroutine takes $O(D\log n + c)$ CONGEST rounds to execute with high probability.
+Upon completion, each node knows for each of its incident edges which parts are they assigned to in $\mathcal{H'}$. }\StateLemmaCore \end{lemma} We present two versions of the core subroutine for purposes of exposition.
+We present a deterministic and simper \FnName{CoreSlow} requiring $O(D\cdot c)$ rounds and a randomized \FnName{CoreFast} requiring $O(D\log n + c)$ rounds.
 We note that the \FnName{CoreFast} subroutine is the only randomized building block of our framework.
-Therefore, we can replace it with a deterministic (albeit slower) version at a cost of an addition $\frac{c}{\log n}$ factor.
+Therefore, we can replace it with a deterministic (albeit slower) version at a cost of an additional $\frac{c}{\log n}$ factor.